olimaye/philander/doc/sysdesign/adr/return-values.md

 Chosen option: "[option 1]", because [justification. e.g., only option, which meets k.o. criterion decision driver | which resolves force force | … | comes out best (see below)].
 -->

-Chosen option: "Option A", because the error code appears to be more relevant when interpreting the result of a method call.
+Chosen option: "Option B", in favor of the majority of code.

 ## Consequences